 For an extra fun way to include tripe in your dog's routine, look for dog treats that contain tripe.
 The quantities will be much smaller but will still offer your pooch some nutritional and flavour benefits.
 These are great for training, too, because your dog will be attracted to the strong smell and taste.

 Freeze-dried tripe treats have the same digestive enzyme benefits as raw, fresh tripe.
 The soft texture is also great for puppies and seniors who need an easy-chew option.

 Natural Tripe Chews

 When it comes to treats, sometimes dogs need a satisfying chew that is also highly nutritious.
-Dried green tripe for dogs is a safe and crunchy natural chew for dogs that can help to improve your dog's dental health and offer your dog a fun and tasty activity.
+Dried green tripe is a safe and crunchy natural chew that can help improve your dog's dental health and offer your dog a fun and tasty activity.

 Our top pick, Eldon's Tripe Twist Sticks, acts like floss and helps remove food debris and bacteria that contribute to your dog's bad breath.
 Here is a few other tripe chews that your dog will love:

 What's in tripe that makes it so nutritious anyway?
 Like most animal proteins, tripe can be a useful ingredient to boost your dog's overall nutrition.
 Tripe is great for your furry friend's digestive system.

 If your pup is picky, then you can use the tripe to help your dog try new things.
 The linolenic fatty acids found in the prey's stomach are passed to your dog upon consumption for a rapid energy boost.